Below is additional guidance and resources designed to help you get the most out of learning in Canvas.

 You are recommended to follow the processes set by IT Services when it comes to login and password management.

-If The University of Manchester becomes aware of anything that deviates from existing privacy policies, we will communicate this to our students.
+If the University of Manchester becomes aware of anything that deviates from existing privacy policies, we will communicate this to our students.

 Be assured, we have an Information Governance Office and have completed an Information Governance Risk Review as part of the tenure process for Canvas by Instructure.

-Carry out good practice when it comes to digital online security.
+Carry out good practice when it comes to digital online security:

 Canvas employs robust security measures, including encryption, access controls, and regular security audits.